 3.1 Subrogation.
 The Counterparty shall be subrogated to the rights of CIBC and the Lenders under the Facility Agreement to the extent that the Counterparty shall have made net payments to the Trust under this Transaction.
 The Counterparty shall not exercise any rights which it may acquire by subrogation, by any payment made by the Counterparty or any decreased or delayed receipt of payment from the Trust under this Transaction or otherwise, until all principal, interest, fees, costs and other amounts due to the Lenders under the Notes and the Facility Agreement have been indefeasibly paid in full.

 3.2 Federal Tax Characterization and Reporting.
 The parties recognize and intend that, for federal income tax purposes, any payment by the Counterparty on the Floating Amount will be treated as a payment by the Counterparty of the obligations of the Trust to make payments pursuant to Article 6 and Article 7 of the Facility Agreement.
-The parties acknowledge that under Section 2.06(a) of the Trust Agreement, it is the intention of the parties thereto, solely for income and franchise tax purposes, that the Trust constitute a security device for the repayment of amounts due to the Lenders under the Facility Agreement and to the Series Certificate Holder under the Trust Agreement and that the Notes (to the extent of the and the applicable Series Certificate will constitute debt of the Sponsor.
-The parties agree that to the extent either of the parties is required to report any item of income, gain, loss, deduction or credit relating to the Transaction for income tax purposes, such party shall report such item consistent with the characterization set forth above and shall not take any position on any tax return or report relating to income taxes which is inconsistent with such characterization.
-The parties recognize that the manner in which they have agreed to characterize the Transaction for income tax purposes may be inconsistent with the manner in which the Transaction is characterized for other tax purposes and for accounting, regulatory or other purposes.
+The parties acknowledge that under Section 2.06(a) of the Trust Agreement, it is the intention of the parties thereto, solely for income and franchise tax purposes, that the Trust constitute a security device for the repayment of amounts due to the Lenders under the Facility Agreement and to the Series Certificate Holder under the Trust Agreement and that the Notes (to the extent of the Floating Amount) Tranche with respect to the applicable Series) and the applicable Series Certificate will constitute debt of the Sponsor.
+The parties agree that, for federal income tax purposes, the obligation of the Counterparty to make Floating Payments in excess of the Fixed Payments under this Confirmation shall constitute a guaranty of the amounts due by the Sponsor of the related Series under the related Tranche of the Notes and that any payment by the Counterparty of the Floating Amount in excess of the Fixed Amount shall constitute a direct or indirect contribution to the capital of the Sponsor by the Counterparty.
+The parties agree that to the extent either of the parties is required to report any item of income, gain, loss, deduction or credit relating to the Transaction for United States federal income and franchise tax purposes, such party shall report such item consistent with the characterization set forth above and shall not take any position on any tax return or report relating to United States federal income and franchise taxes which is inconsistent with such characterization.
+The parties recognize that the manner in which they have agreed to characterize the Transaction for United States federal income and franchise tax purposes may be inconsistent with the manner in which the Transaction is characterized for other tax purposes and for accounting, regulatory or other purposes.
 The provisions of this Section 3.2 are not intended to affect the manner in which the parties report the Transaction for such other purposes, or the interpretation of the provisions of this Confirmation and the rights and obligations of the parties arising hereunder, for any purposes.

 3.3 No Petition.
 Prior to the date that is one year and one day after any Early Termination Date, the Counterparty shall not institute against, or join any other person in instituting against the Trust any bankruptcy, reorganization, arrangement, insolvency or liquidation proceedings, or other proceedings under any federal or state bankruptcy or similar law.